-Fourteen casualties of the 1914-1918 war are buried in the Third Quarantine Cemetery, North Head, Manly, NSW, whose graves are no longer able to be identified.
+Fourteen casualties of the First World War are buried in the Third Quarantine Cemetery, North Head, Manly.
+Their graves are no longer able to be identified.

 This memorial was unveiled by Mr Rusty Priest AM State President the Returned & Services League of Australia New South Wales Branch - 22nd November 1997

-Listed below are 14 casualties of the 1914-1918 War who are buried in this Cemetery and whose graves are no longer able to be identified.
-[LIST BELOW]
+Listed below are 14 casualties of the 1914-1918 War who are buried in this Cemetery and whose graves are no longer able to be identified. [refer Veterans' list]

 These casualties have been officially commemorated by the Office of Australian War Graves in the NSW Garden of Remembrance, at the Rookwood Necropolis, Sydney.

 This is the third and final cemetery used at the North Head Quarantine Station.
 It opened in 1881, for the burial of victims of Sydney's smallpox epidemic.

 From 1881 to 1925 there were approximately 241 people buried here, nearly all of them victims of infectious diseases.
 These people included Sydney residents, immigrants, travellers, ships crews, returning servicemen and quarantine staff.

 This monument commemorates 14 casualties of the First World War who are buried in this cemetery.